-(1) Except with the permission of the Authority and in accordance with any conditions subject to which the permission may be granted, no person shall establish, maintain or alter the character of -

-- (a) an aeronautical beacon within Mauritius; or - (b) any aeronautical ground light (other than an aeronautical beacon) at an aerodrome licensed under these regulations, or which forms part of the lighting system for use by aircraft taking off from or landing at such an aerodrome.

-(2) Where an aeronautical beacon is, or may be, visible from the waters within an area of a general lighthouse authority, the Authority shall not give its permission under this regulation except with the consent of that lighthouse authority.

-(3) No person shall damage or interfere with an aeronautical ground light established and maintained by, or with the permission of, the Authority.
+- (1) Except with the permission of the Authority and in accordance with any conditions subject to which the permission may be granted, no person shall establish, maintain or alter the character of - - (a) an aeronautical beacon within Mauritius; or - (b) any aeronautical ground light (other than an aeronautical beacon) at an aerodrome licensed under these regulations, or which forms part of the lighting system for use by aircraft taking off from or landing at such an aerodrome. - (2) Where an aeronautical beacon is, or may be, visible from the waters within an area of a general lighthouse authority, the Authority shall not give its permission under this regulation except with the consent of that lighthouse authority. - (2A) Every permission given by the Authority under this regulation shall be subject to - - (a) the payment of the appropriate fee specified in the Sixteenth Schedule; and - (b) such terms and conditions as the Authority may determine. - (3) No person shall damage or interfere with an aeronautical ground light established and maintained by, or with the permission of, the Authority.